I saw it. He smothered her, pressing his hands on her face. The police don’t believe me, they say it’s impossible – but I know what I saw.

 Many Thanks to Tracy Fenton at Compulsive Readers and Bloomsbury Raven for inviting us on this Blog Tour.

-Waiting for the Miracle is published by: Bloomsbury Raven
+I Know What I Saw is published by: Bloomsbury Raven